belsonheng/node-mongo-server/README.md

         node index.js

-To insert new document, do a HTTP **POST** to the following URL (e.g. http://localhost:9002/html):
+To insert new document, do a HTTP **POST** to the following URL:

         http://<serverhost>:<serverport>/<collection name>

-To find an existing document by ID, do a HTTP **GET** to the following URL (e.g. http://localhost:9002/html/01):
+To find an existing document by ID, do a HTTP **GET** to the following URL:

         http://<serverhost>:<serverport>/<collection name>/<_id>

-To view all documents in a collection, visit the following URL (e.g. http://localhost:9002/html)
+To view all documents in a collection, visit the following URL:

         http://<serverhost>:<serverport>/<collection name>

-To update an existing document by ID, do a HTTP **PUT** to the following URL (e.g. http://localhost:9002/html/01):
+To update an existing document by ID, do a HTTP **PUT** to the following URL:

         http://<serverhost>:<serverport>/<collection name>/<_id>